 - Offer assistance and guidance to complete a child's EHCP

 - Provide advice regarding agreed outcomes during a PEP meeting

 - Advise on and provide excellent trauma and attatchment training for DTs and related staff.

-- Keep you up to date on HE events at UEL and other HE providers
+- Keep you up to date on university events for years 10-13 run by UEL and other HE providers

 A key responsibility of a DT is to chair PEP meetings and make this a child-centred event, where the child can talk about their education, aspirations and concerns.
 The role of the carer, social worker and Virtual School Teacher & Advisor is also vital to ensure the best possible outcomes for the child.